Powering Progress: An Empirical Investigation of the Impact of Energy Consumption on Economic Growth in Nigeria

 Blavasciunaite, D., Garsviene, L., & Matuzeviciute, K. (2020).
 Trade balance effects on economic growth: Evidence from European Union Countries.
 Economies, 8(3), 54. https://doi.org/10.3390/economies8030054

 Dike, S. (2017).
-Energy Challenges and In Security in Nigeria: A Sectoral Perspective, In Okene OVC (ed).
+Energy Challenges and in Security in Nigeria: A Sectoral Perspective, In Okene OVC (ed).
 Reading in Law and Policy: Current Issues and Trends.
 Faculty of Law Rivers State University.
 Reading in Law and Policy: Current Issues and Trends.
 Faculty of Law Rivers State University. https://dx.doi.org/10.2139/ssrn.3771077

 Dokas, I., Panagiotidis, M., Papadamou, S., & Spyromitros, E. (2022).
 The determinants of energy and electricity consumption in developed and developing countries: International evidence.
 Energies, 15(7), 2558. https://dx.doi.org/10.3390/en15072558

 Enerdata (2023).
-Global Energy Statistical Yearbook 2023. https://yearbook.enerdata.net/
+Global Energy Statistical Yearbook 2023.
+Retrieved from: https://yearbook.enerdata.net/, Accessed on January 25, 2024

 Enerdata, (2022).
-Nigeria Energy Information. https://www.enerdata.net/estore/energy-market/nigeria/
+Nigeria Energy Information.
+Retrieved from: https://www.enerdata.net/estore/energy-market/nigeria/, Accessed on January 7, 2024

 Feng, Y., & Zhao, T. (2022).
 Exploring the nonlinear relationship between renewable energy consumption and economic growth in the context of global climate change.
 International Journal of Environmental Research and Public Health, 19(23), 15647. https://doi.org/10.3390/ijerph192315647